Secretariat of the European Parliament: External Policies

 The Directorate-General for External Policies (DG EXPO) deals with assisting the work of Parliament's delegations, committees and their chairmen as well as coordinating relations and cooperation with the other institutions, national parliaments and foreign bodies.
 It also forms half of the co-secretariat of the ACP-EU Joint Parliamentary Assembly, the Euro-Mediterranean Parliamentary Assembly, the Eurolat and the European Eastern neighbours parliamentary assembly secretariat.
 The DG organises both delegation visits to non EU states and visits to the parliament by external state delegations.
 The DG also supplies expert information and research to the members and committees on topics relating to external countries.
 This is the task of the Policy Department who produce studies, upon request, on topics for the members.
 These studies, being produced by or for the European Parliament, are published on the Europarl website.

 European Parliamentary Research Service

 The European Parliamentary Research Service (DG EPRS) is the European Parliament's in-house research department and think tank.
 Its mission is to assist Members of the European Parliament in their parliamentary work by providing them with independent, objective and authoritative analysis of, and research on, policy issues relating to the European Union.
 It is also designed to increase Members' and EP committees' capacity to scrutinise and oversee the European Commission and other EU executive bodies.

 Communication

 The Directorate-General for Communication (DG COMM) deals with public information and media.
-Its staff includes the spokesperson of the Parliament (currently Jaume Duch Guillot), the press service and a network of public information offices across member states.
+Its staff includes the spokesperson of the Parliament, the press service and a network of public information offices across member states.
 It also manages the Europarl website.